TOC Digital Speech and Debate Series 1

 I lean aff for condo.
 Some might say too much.
 I might expect a lot from you if you do go for it.

-I didn't go for K's much but I really like debating them vs my policy aff.
-More than policy v policy debates.
-Links are the most important thing for me.
-Impacts are a close second.
-I value consistency between the scale of the links and impacts i.e. in round impacts should have in round links.
+For K's I value consistency between the scale of the links and impacts i.e. in round impacts should have in round links.

 I strongly bias toward "The K gets links and impacts vs the aff's fiated impacts" unless someone delivers a very persuasive speech.
 I can be persuaded that making a personal ethical choice is more important than preventing a nuclear war.